FangYingLi/PRACTICE/README.md

-# gmx_stacking
+# gmx_stacking_hbond
-rewrite bu zengjy, to calculate for hbond.
+rewrite by zengjy, to calculate for hbond.